ChatAFLndss/ChatAFL/README.md

 ├── ChatAFL: the source code of ChatAFL, with all strategies proposed in the paper ├── ChatAFL-CL1: ChatAFL, which only uses the structure-aware mutations (c.f.
 Ablation study) ├── ChatAFL-CL2: ChatAFL, which only uses the structure-aware and initial seed enrichment (c.f.
-Ablation study) ├── deps.sh: the script to install dependencies, asks for password when executed ├── README: this file
+Ablation study) ├── deps.sh: the script to install dependencies, asks for the password when executed ├── README: this file
 ├── run.sh: the execution script to run fuzzers on subjects and collect data └── setup.sh: the preparation script to set up docker images